 The Fund intends to make quarterly distributions.
 Unless a shareholder is ineligible to participate or elects otherwise, all distributions will be automatically reinvested in additional shares of the Fund pursuant to the dividend reinvestment policy.
-For U.S. federal income tax purposes, all dividends are generally taxable whether a shareholder takes them in cash or they are reinvested pursuant to the dividend reinvestment policy in additional shares of the Fund.
-Distributions of the Fund's investment company taxable income (including short-term capital gains) will generally be treated as ordinary income to the extent of the Fund's current and accumulated earnings and profits.
+For U.S. fed eral income tax purposes, all dividends are generally taxable whether a shareholder takes them in cash or they are reinvested pursuant to the dividend reinvestment policy in additional shares of the Fund.
+Distributions of the Fund's investment company taxable in come (including short-term capital gains) will generally be treated as ordinary income to the extent of the Fund's current and accumulated earnings and profits.
 Distributions of the Fund's net capital gains ("capital gain dividends"), if any, are taxable to shareholders as capital gains, regardless of the length of time shares have been held by shareholders.
 Payments, if any, in excess of the Fund's earnings and profits will first reduce the adjusted tax basis of a holder's shares and, after that basis has been reduced to zero, will constitute capital gains to the shareholder of the Fund (assuming the shares are held as a capital asset).
 A corporation that owns Fund shares generally will not be entitled to the dividends received deduction with respect to all of the dividends it receives from the Fund.
 Fund dividend payments that are attributable to qualifying dividends received by the Fund from certain domestic corporations may be designated by the Fund as being eligible for the dividends received deduction.
 There can be no assurance as to what portion of the Fund's dividend payments may be classified as qualifying dividends.
-The determination of the character for U.S. federal income tax purposes of any payment from the Fund (i.e. ordinary income dividends, capital gains dividends, qualified dividends) or return of capital will be made as of the end of the Fund's taxable year.
+The determination of the character for U.S. federal income tax purposes of any payment from the Fund's taxable year.